Can I get a mortgage?

 When assessing your eligibility for a mortgage, lenders don’t just look at what money is coming in each month.
 They also look at your debt-to-income (DTI) ratio.
 This is a measure of your existing debt compared to your income.
 A lower DTI ratio indicates you are financially more able to handle additional debt (i.e. a mortgage loan), which can positively impact your eligibility when applying for a mortgage.

-In the lead up to a mortgage application, if you can it’s a good idea to pay off any outstanding debts, like cars on finance or personal loans.
+In the lead up to a mortgage application, if you can it’s a good idea to reduce any outstanding debts, like cars on finance or personal loans.

 4. Down Payment